“When I feel lost in life, I finally ask myself the questions I keep avoiding.”

 You want your work to help you in your life’s purpose, after all.

 The next time you find yourself incapable of making decisions or solving a problem, then ask yourself a series of important questions which are most relevant and crucial.
-Then go on answering the one after the other, until you arrive on a satisfactory conclusion.
+Then go on answering the one after the other, until you arrive at a satisfactory conclusion.